Twitter Passion Report: how the Hard Rock Cafe could take some music lessons from Jeremy Corbyn

 Find the right note

-The report shows that the EDM and Live Rockers sub-communities show brand affinity with the Hard Rock Cafe.
+The report shows that as part of the Twitter music community, the EDM and Live Rockers sub-communities show brand affinity with the Hard Rock Cafe.
 But looking at the Hard Rock Cafe’s Twitter accounts, the brand is not making the most of this.
 Its main Twitter account is littered with shoutouts to the biggest pop stars: Beyonce, Kesha Rose, Miley Cyrus.
 This could be alienating for hardcore EDM or rock fans.

 Budweiser, however, another brand favoured by both the EDM community, has tapped into the interests of its audience well.
 Its UK arm recently partnered with underground music community Boilerroom, who originally focussed on techno and EDM music, for a local gig.
 These are being repeated worldwide, featuring artists from the cities where the gigs are taking place, making use of the fact that these communities are often tied to where fans live.